Ksr123456789/git-tut/README.md

 20. `git add <file1> <file2> <file3>` : this command will add multiple file changes together in the staging area

-21. `git add .` --> this command will add all commands from working repo to the staging area
+21. `git add .` --> this command will add all commands from working repo to the staging area.